 “Mahmood Ahmad of FindWise, a site-search consulting firm, estimated that the number of visitors using site search was really about 50 percent.”

-If we go a step further i.e. rich autocomplete, visitors can see specific products in the drop down list with a thumbnail image, short description and even price.
-Such rich autocomplete will help buyers skip a step and go straight to the product description page and convert faster.
+If we go a step further, i.e., rich autocomplete, visitors can see specific products in the drop-down list with a thumbnail image, short description, and even price.
+Such a rich autocomplete will help buyers skip a step and go straight to the product description page and convert faster.

 Another advantage of the rich autocomplete is that if you are unsure of the exact name of the product, you might get suggestions for that specific name, thus leading your search in the right direction.
 Or even better would be to get a more desirable option than the actual query.

-For example, while searching for ‘green honey tea’ on The Republic of Tea, I found several drop down options which also included ‘lemon honey green tea’ – something that actually interested me more.
-Nice! isn’t it?
-This website also does a great job of displaying thumbnail images of different related products along with other necessary information.
-This feature surely made my shopping experience exciting, convenient and quick!
+For example, while searching for ‘green honey tea’ on The Republic of Tea, I found several drop-down options, including ‘lemon honey green tea’ – something that actually interested me more.
+Nice.
+This website also does a great job of displaying thumbnail images of different related products and other necessary information.
+This feature surely made my shopping experience exciting, convenient, and quick!

 Subcategory in Autocomplete